coding812/SpiffTracker/README.md

 NODE_ENV
 PORT

-Updated to work on Vercel
+Updated to work on Vercel.